underscoreio/essential-scala/src/pages/intro/object-literals.md

 defined module Test
 ~~~

-An object declaration is not an expression -- it does not evaluate to a value.
+This is not an expression -- it does not evaluate to a value.
 Rather, it binds a name (`Test`) to a value (an empty object).
 Notice that Scala tells us it has defined a **module**.
 We'll see what this means later.

-Once we have bound the name `Test` we can use it in simple expressions, where it evalutes to the object we have declared.
-The simplest expression is just the name on its own, which evalutes to the value itself:
+Once we have bound the name `Test` we can use it in simple expressions, where it evaluates to the object we have declared.
+The simplest expression is just the name on its own, which evaluates to the value itself:

 ~~~ scala
 scala> Test